 When it comes to boosting your stamina and endurance, I love using adaptogen herbs, and one of my favorites is ashwagandha.
 Studies have shown that ashwagandha can boost endurance during physical activity by sharpening brain function and reducing bodily pain.
 That’s because adaptogens don’t target a specific body part—instead, they help your entire body gently cope with stress and fatigue.

 One study found that when animal subjects were given ashwagandha, they were actually able to swim about twice as long compared to the subjects that were not given the supplement.
 Researchers believe that similar effects take place in humans due to the herb’s ability to balance adrenal hormones that are involved in physical activity.
 By including ashwagandha in your pre-workout drink, you can help yourself feel more focused as well as less exhausted during and after your workout.

-Consuming the right ingredients before working out will give you the energy to give 100 percent during every session, which will equate to better and quicker results—not to mention more motivation to keep up with your exercise routine long-term.
+Consuming the right ingredients before exercising will sustain your energy throughout, leading to to better and quicker results—not to mention more motivation to keep up with your exercise routine long-term.